Country/Region: Democratic Republic of Congo

 Partner: Okapi Conservation Project

-The okapi, or “forest giraffe”, is one of the least observed mammals on Earth and has only been known to the western world since the early 20th century.
-Okapi are endemic to the tropical forests of the Democratic Republic of Congo (DRC) and have been protected since 1933.
-The okapi is listed as Endangered on the IUCN Red List and is a fully protected species under Congolese law.
+The okapi, also known as the “forest giraffe,” is one of the world’s least-known mammals, only discovered by the western world in the early 20th century.
+Native to the tropical forests of the Democratic Republic of Congo (DRC), the okapi has been a protected species since 1933 and is currently listed as Endangered on the IUCN Red List.